bchelle/Random-Mazes/README.md

 5. SolvedSM.png: PNG file containing the 'Smart Mouse' solution to the maze
     * The Blue Path is the shortest path from start to finish

-#### Notes 📝
+### Notes 📝

 1. A self-created simulation of all these algorithms is availble at https://www.youtube.com/watch?v=gktYREKxwkw
 2. CreateMaze.py Has 3 Adjustable modes within the code.
     * Mode 1, SOLVERS: When on (1) will ask if you want them to be solved using the algorithms
     * Mode 2, INSTRUCTIONS: Gives in depth instuctions on allowable user inputs
     * Mode 3, RUNTIMER: Will return the runtime of CreateMaze.py along with any of the solving algorithms used
     * Default Mode is: SOLVERS (ON), INSTRUCTIONS (ON), RUNTIMER(OFF)

-## Running Instructions 🏃‍♀️
+## Running Instructions (Ubuntu)🏃‍♀️

 1. Extract all the files from the tar.gz folder, ensure that all the files are in the same directory
 2. Before running the code, download the Pillow module for python by executing `sudo apt-get install python3-dev python3-setuptools` in the terminal window
 3. In the terminal, Navigate to the directory with all the files